Whenever I travel to a new city, I explore the sights and take in the sounds with a lingering question in the back of my mind: could I live here?

 In the end, Northwest Ireland charmed me more than anywhere else.

-Northwest Ireland is cozy, rustic, calm, quiet, peaceful.
+Northwest Ireland is cozy, rustic, calm, quiet and peaceful.
 My husband called it the “Montana of Ireland” and, oddly, the description fits in the best way possible.
-Originally I had no desire to see Northern Ireland because my ancestors are from the South, but I’m so grateful my husband introduced me to the beauty that is Donegal, Mayo and Sligo.
+Originally I had no desire to see Northern end of Ireland because my ancestors are from the South, but I’m so grateful my husband introduced me to the beauty that is Donegal, Mayo and Sligo.

 It’s the perfect place to go to just get away from it all–and really, isn’t that why we travel in the first place?